-The Census Bureau defines an UZA as "a densely settled [area] that meets minimum population density requirements, along with adjacent territory containing non-residential urban land uses as well as territory with low population density included to link outlying densely settled territory with the densely settled core."
+The MPA is the full jurisdictional area of the MPO.
+The US Census Bureau defines the Peoria-Pekin UZA utilizing Decennial Census data.
+The Census Bureau defines a UZA as "a densely settled [area] that meets minimum population density requirements, along with adjacent territory containing non-residential urban land uses as well as territory with low population density included to link outlying densely settled territory with the densely settled core."

 The MPO and IDOT collaborate to create an adjusted UZA for the purpose of transportation planning.
-The adjusted UZA includes the Census Bureau UZA, small areas necessary to round-off jagged or irregular boundaries, other contiguous areas that the MPO and IDOT considers to be urbanized, and areas likely to be developed within the next five years.
+The adjusted UZA includes the Census Bureau UZA, small areas necessary to round off jagged or irregular boundaries, other contiguous areas that the MPO and IDOT consider to be urbanized, and areas likely to be developed within the next five years.

-The MPO and IDOT are currently going through the process of updating the UZA based on the 2020 Decennial Census.
-The current adjusted UZA was adopted in May 2014.
+The current adjusted UZA was developed in 2023.
 The Adjusted UZA is used primarily to determine which roadways are eligible for federal urban funding assistance.
 Roadways inside the MPA but outside the Adjusted UZA are eligible for both urban and rural funding assistance.
 A map of the Adjusted UZA and MPA is included in Appendix C.